metalcarratt/ministry/ls/Exodus/msg59.md

 we should also humble ourselves not to trust ourselves, not to have confidence in ourselves, not insisting on anything, and asking for his mercy. then we will receive light.

 with the light comes life. when we come to the word and our condition is proper the word becomes light in thr understanding of our soul. but when we pray this light goes deeper, into out spirit, and becomes life.

+we need to have the root hairs, the finer contacting of the word, by exercising our spirit.